Updated: Nov 7

 Automated problem detection and alerting

-It is crucial for any organization to make sure that the hardware infrastructure is capable to handle the whole organizational data.
-If the hardware infrastructure is good, then it will be able to handle software infrastructure, which will help the organization in providing better service to its clients, thereby achieving an overall better user experience.
+Any organization must make sure that the hardware infrastructure is capable of handling the whole organizational data.
+If the hardware infrastructure is good, it will be able to handle software infrastructure, which will help the organization provide better service to its clients, thereby achieving an overall better user experience.

-The Infrastructure-testing project comprises of various layers such as the hardware layer, network layer, software layer, and user experience layer.
-It is important for the organization to test every layer and make sure that the infrastructure is not having any problems or bottlenecks in any of the layers.
-Herein below mentioned Figure 1 depicts the pyramid of layers that are part of the infrastructure of the organization.
+The Infrastructure-testing project comprises various layers such as the hardware layer, network layer, software layer, and user experience layer.
+The organization needs to test every layer and ensure that the infrastructure is not having any problems or bottlenecks in any of the layers.
+Hereinbelow mentioned Figure 1 depicts the pyramid of layers that are part of the organization's infrastructure.

 Infrastructure Testing activities

 Various infrastructure testing activities are conducted over different layers.
-These activities are conducted to make sure that each layer can perform at its best possible condition without causing any risk concerns.
+These activities are undertaken to ensure that each layer can perform at its best possible condition without causing any risk concerns.

 The Capacity of the hardware devices